Rete algorithm: Rete-NT

 In 2010, Forgy developed a new generation of the Rete algorithm.
 In an InfoWorld benchmark, the algorithm was deemed 500 times faster than the original Rete algorithm and 10 times faster than its predecessor, Rete II.
 This algorithm is now licensed to Sparkling Logic, the company that Forgy joined as investor and strategic advisor, as the inference engine of the SMARTS product.

 Rete-OO

-Considering that Rete aims to support first order logic (basically if-then-else statements), Rete-OO aims to provide a rule-based system that supports uncertainty (where the information to make a decision is missing or is inaccurate).
-According to the authors proposal, the rule "if Danger then Alarm" would be improved to something such as "given the probability of Danger, there will be a certain probability of hearing an Alarm" or even "the greater the Danger, the louder should be Alarm".
-For this it extends Drools language (which already implements the Rete algorithm) to make it support probabilistic logic, like Fuzzy logic and Bayesian networks.
+Considering that Rete aims to support first-order logic (basically if-then-else statements), Rete-OO aims to provide a rule-based system that supports uncertainty (where the information to make a decision is missing or is inaccurate).
+According to the author's proposal, the rule "if Danger then Alarm" would be improved to something such as "given the probability of Danger, there will be a certain probability of hearing an Alarm" or even "the greater the Danger, the louder should be Alarm".
+For this it extends the Drools language (which already implements the Rete algorithm) to make it support probabilistic logic, like fuzzy logic and Bayesian networks.